sassafrastech/db-backup/README.md

 # db-backup
 Simple Ruby script for doing regular, local DB backups and cleaning out old ones.
-Keeps hourly backups for a week, daily backups for 90 days, monthly backups forever.
+By default, keeps hourly backups for a week, daily backups for 90 days, monthly backups forever.

+You can specify retention periods for daily and weekly backups using `DAYS_TO_KEEP_HOURLY` and `DAYS_TO_KEEP_DAILY` env vars.

 A typical cron job might look like this: